pattonsgirl/CS3900-AppSoftwareDev/DevOps/Assignment1/Assignment1.md

 1. Build a Dockerfile with the following specifications:
     - MariaDB as a base image (FROM)
-    - COPY initialization script
+    - COPY [initialization script](init.sql) to `/docker-entrypoint-initdb.d/`
-    - RUN script (TODO: check if needed)
+    - RUN script
 2. Build a container image using the Dockerfile
-3. Start / run a (detached?) container using the container image
+3. Start / run a container using the container image with the [provided environment variables](variables.env)
-3. Run the following SQL query to validate connection (TODO)
+4. Run the following SQL query to validate connection `SELECT * from school.students`

 ## Deliverable(s)